KULL-Centre/FRETpredict/docs/_docs/running.md

-# Running Calculations
+# Running FRETpredict calculations

-## FRETpredict

-The class for running the PRE calculations is `FRETpredict`.
+The class for running the FRET efficiency calculations is `FRETpredict`.

-Here is how to calculate FRET efficiencies from a single protein structure using the rotamer-library approach
+Here is how to calculate FRET efficiencies from protein trajectory using the Rotamer Library Approach (RLA).

 ~~~ python
 import MDAnalysis